 The Ministry of Health and the Health Quality & Safety Commission are introducing patient experience measures for primary care using online patient surveys.
 The survey is conducted nationally every three months.
-The next survey sample week is the 6 to 12 November 2017.
+See the survey timetable for the date of the next survey sample week.
 Patients enrolled with and seen by participating practices in the survey sample week each quarter may receive a survey invitation via email or SMS.
 Children under 15 will not be surveyed.

 Here is some information to help you implement the survey in your practice.